defalt18/defalt18/README.md

 <!--
 **defalt18/defalt18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I am a full time software developer (frontend heavy) working with Oracle.
-Currently looking for web development opportunities.
+I am a full time software developer (frontend heavy) working with Microsoft.
 Professional experience with ReactJS and React Native.

 - 🔭 I’m currently working on ReactJS
 - 🌱 I’m currently learning GatsbyJS